NCL > Download

-If you want to run NCL under Windows, you must first download and install Cygwin/X. Cygwin/X provides you with a UNIX shell and an X server from which you can then run NCL.
+You must first download and install the 32-bit version of Cygwin/X. Cygwin/X provides you with a UNIX shell and an X server from which you can then run NCL.

 Here are some step-by-step instructions for getting NCL to run under Cygwin/X. Please read these instructions all the way through before starting the installation.